Create Inner Harmony

-Mandalas are a universally embedded way to come to wholeness.
-Psychologist C.G Jung maintained a practice of drawing mandalas to restore his inner peace.
-He had the insight that drawing in a circle helped balance inner dualities.
+Mandalas are way to come to wholeness.
+Psychologist Carl Jung maintained the practice of drawing mandalas for an entire year to resolve inner conflicts and restore inner peace.
+Jung thought that drawing within a circle helped balance inner conflicts and dualities.

-When the patterns of opposites in our psyches become extremely polarized and in conflict, a painful symptom initiates our healing process back towards balance.
-Drawing within a mandala format can support you come to a peaceful center.
-The mandala process helps to unify the opposing forces of the psyche, and brings about conscious creative harmony.
+When the opposites in our psyches become polarized and conflicted, a painful symptom initiates our healing process back towards balance.
+Drawing within a mandala format can support you come to your peaceful center.
+The mandala process helps to unify the opposing forces of the psyche, and brings about inner harmony.

 As Jung wrote, "When I began to draw the mandalas...I saw that everything, all the paths I had been following, all the steps I had taken, were leading back to a single point - namely the mid-point.
 It became increasingly clear to me that the mandala is the center.
 It is the exponent to all paths.
 It is the path to the center, to individuation."